 Solving Hardware Problems

 It's possible for cords, modems, routers, and other network components to fail and negatively impact your network.
 Make sure your router's software is fully up to date before you start hunting for bad hardware.
-A quick update might save you from sinking time into trial and error based investigation.
+A simple update might save you from sinking time into trial and error based investigation.

 Here's an example of a hardware problem in PingPlotter.
 More detail about what to look for is available in Common Network Problems.